 For enhancing lower-body strength, power, and stability, it’s tough to beat the lunge.
-Between the forward lunge, curtsy lunge, reverse lunge, and a handful of other iterations, there are enough versions of this always-tough move to challenge beginners and gym vets alike.
-Want to really turn up the intensity?
-There’s no better choice than the running lunge.
+If you really want to turn up the intensity, there’s no better choice than the running lunge.

 “Adding a single-leg vertical jump to the reverse lunge makes the classic strength exercise more challenging,” says Openfit Director of Fitness and Nutrition Content Trevor Thieme, C.S.C.S.
 “A running lunge also gives the exercise a plyometric element that can help build explosive power.”

-But even if you don’t run regularly, running lunges are a great go-to move for your workout mix.
+Running lunges are a great go-to move for any workout mix.
 Here’s how to do them safely and effectively.

 - Stand tall with your feet hip-width apart and your arms at your sides.

 - Keeping your chest up, step back with your right leg into a reverse lunge.
 Your left thigh should be parallel to the floor, knees bent 90 degrees, and right knee hovering an inch or two above the floor.

 - Simultaneous with the reverse lunge, bend your arms at the elbows, raising your right arm in front of you and your left arm behind you in a runner’s pose.
 This is the starting position.

 - Keeping your back straight, shoulders back, and core engaged, drive through the ball of your left foot to jump straight up, as you raise your right knee to at least hip height, and pump your left arm forward and your right arm back.

 - Land softly on your left foot, immediately returning to the starting position to begin your next rep.